 - 1. Does the student have a significant cognitive disability? - 2.
-Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - Is the student participating in a curriculum based on Sunshine_Florida_State Standards Access Points for all academic areas? - 4.
+Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - Is the student participating in a curriculum based on Sunshine Florida State Standards Access Points for all academic areas? - 4.
 Does the student require extensive direct instruction in academics, based on access points in order to acquire, generalize, and transfer skills across settings?

-If the IEP Team determines that answers to all four (4) of the questions accurately characterize a student's functioning levels, as "significantly cognitively disabled" then the student will pursue a special diploma consisting of courses based on NGSSS-Florida State Standards Access Points and the Florida Alternate Assessment (FAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
+If the IEP Team determines that answers to all four (4) of the questions accurately characterize a student's functioning levels, as "significantly cognitively disabled" then the student will pursue a special diploma consisting of courses based on NGSSS Access Points and the Florida Alternate Assessment (FAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
 If "yes" is not indicated in all four (4) areas, then the student should participate in FCAT with accommodations, as appropriate.
+Parent/student (if 18 years old or older), will declare intent for graduation pursuing a course of study identified in the IEP and participate in state/district assessment with accommodations, as appropriate.

-If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on NGSSS Forida State Standards Access Points and this decision must be documented on the IEP.
-Students assessed on NGSSS Florida State Standards Access Points will be assigned exceptional education course code directory numbered courses consistent with special diploma requirements.
+If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on NGSSS Access Points and this decision must be documented on the IEP.
+Students assessed on NGSSS Access Points will be assigned exceptional education course code directory numbered courses consistent with special diploma requirements. the course of study identified in the IEP for alternately assessed students.
 The Curriculum and Alternative Assessment Process (CAAP) will also be completed each year for all alternately assessed students.